MattMcFarland/tw-client/README.md

 #### Complete for v2.2.6
 - [x] flags for comment should only be spam or offensive
 - [x] flag x button reversed
+- [x] admin/moderator not seeing edit buttons

 #### Pending Fixes

-- [ ] admin/moderator not seeing edit buttons
+- [ ] edited by styling for comment
 - [ ] admin/moderator not seeing tag vote buttons
 - [ ] link to user profile incorrect (showing logged in user instead)
 - [ ] User avatar missing